 We started with a two-week period of playtesting and observation: how can you bring play into what is essentially a work space.
 What playful objects are people willing to engage with.
 Who will play and how?
 When?
 Can we discern why?

 For the final installation we created a series of patterns on the ground designed to invite playful interactions.
-And within these patterns, we placed five mirrored plinths, each one gently glowing and with a purpose-designed game that passers-by are invited to play.
-Perhaps they’ll need to solve a maze; perhaps they’ll be invited to ask a question about the future, or race to spot particular objects in the world around them.
+And within these patterns, we placed five mirrored plinths, each one gently glowing and with a purpose-designed game that passers-by were invited to play.
+To solve mazes; to ask questions about the future, or race to spot particular objects in the world around them.